-This disregard for truth has happened in conjunction with an official 'removal' of God from the affairs of men and even in societies where truth was once regarded as a virtue, it is now seen as some quaint relic from the distant past.
+This disregard for truth has happened because of an official 'removal' of God from the affairs of men.
+This has been done even in societies where truth was once regarded as a virtue, and truth is now seen as some quaint relic from the distant past.

-It is very important to note that our Study makes us realize that then like now there is no absolute or ultimate authority that men are prepared to accept.
+It is very important to note that our Study makes us realize that in the past days and in present days there is no absolute or ultimate authority that men are prepared to accept.

 To stand for God will make you strange as far as the world is concerned.

 The Study really warns us that we must reject the notion of peace at all costs for this approach will get us into all kinds of unacceptable and ungodly alliances.
 We must be prepared to speak the truth even if it brings disharmony.

-Our Study today deals with several important issues concerning the nature of God, His government of the Earth and the universe and men, and how the Earth is really run by the leaders of the people.
+Our Study today deals with several important issues.
+It examines and teaches us about the nature of God, His government of the Earth and the universe and men, and how the Earth is really run by the leaders of the people.

-It deals with the overwhelming need for integrity in leadership and it therefore tells us of a man of integrity who was trustworthy and who stuck with the truth despite all the odds and at risk to his life.
+It deals with the great need for integrity in leadership and it therefore tells us of a man of integrity who was trustworthy and who stuck with the truth despite all the odds and at risk to his life.
 This of course is an example for us.